 How to Get to the Iwo Jima Memorial

 At the Iwo Jima Memorial, there’s little nearby cover for rain, although a grove of trees offers a little protection against light rain showers.
 But evening thunderstorms can be common in the Washington area in the summer, particularly in July and August, and there’s no safe cover if a storm rolls through.
 (Here are some tips from the National Weather Service if you do get caught outdoors during a lightning storm.)
 The Lincoln Memorial has some shelter in the event of a storm, but there’s likely to be more people than space.

-The performance lasts about an hour and a quarter.
+The performance lasts roughly an hour and a quarter.